Our Board of Directors

 Charlie Lewis

 Charlie’s online dating profile says it all: he’s unemployed, still lives with his parents, and is terrified of shiny pinwheels.
-He is especially fond of manchego cheese, listening to Big Star and scrambling around Acadia National Park.
-He also adores children and is training to become a pediatric therapy dog.
-Charlie is well-traveled, and he always enjoys a good road trip.
+He is especially fond of manchego cheese, listening to Big Star, scrambling around Acadia National Park, and sunset-watching at the local pond.
+He adores children, particularly his niece and nephew.